 - Have the conversation about gendered expectations at home – the longer your parental leave, the more likely you are to pick up responsibility for ‘the mental load’ – all the domestic, childcare and household chores.
 And for many of us, that works well for the whole family while you’re on parental leave.
 But it can be a tricky renegotiation if and when you do decide to return to work.
 So don’t wait.

 - Get financial advice – another year out can impact your retirement savings.
 But there are things you can do to mitigate this, and as with any significant change in your life, a second baby represents a good time to take financial advice.

-For more tips and strategies to manage becoming pregnant while on maternity leave, make a small investment in yourself and join the program empowering thousands of women just like you.
+For more tips and strategies to manage becoming pregnant while on maternity leave, make a small investment in yourself and join the Grace Papers digital platform to empower you in your career and care journey.
 It’s hard to be bold and address bias and discrimination all by yourself – but with support of a movement focused not only on growing your confidence, but on connecting you with a vision capable of transforming gender subordination of expectant mothers.